Posts

 Richard M. Nixon

-Deputy Attorney General William Ruckelshaus was approached and also refused to follow the president’s directive, generating such ill will that his firing was announced by the White House while he was in the midst of writing his letter of resignation.
+Deputy Attorney General William Ruckelshaus was approached and also refused to follow the president’s directive, generating such ill will that the White House announced his firing while he was in the midst of writing his letter of resignation.
 Solicitor General Robert Bork became acting Attorney General and immediately fired Cox per Nixon’s instructions.

 Bork’s dismissal of Cox was challenged in a lawsuit filed by consumer advocate Ralph Nader and others.
 Per the New York Times: